bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 This has a bit more upfront cost but will make the encoding/decoding much faster without the need for multiplications.

-Another extension of tANS is the ability to encrypt in the algorithm.
+Another extension of tANS is the ability to encrypt the message directly in the tANS algorithm.
 Since we're building a table, we don't really need to maintain Equation 14-16 but rather can pick any repeating pattern.
 So instead of the typical rANS repeating pattern, we can scramble it based on some random number.
 See [1] for more details.

 |h2| Implementation Details |h2e|